Moab, Utah (Grand) Technical Rating: 3-4

 The only camping within Arches National Park is at the official Arches Campground which has 50 sites.
 We suggest camp spot #19 as it has some clearance from being directly camped next to the road and plenty of space in the back for privacy.
 The group site is set up very well for setting tents up in the sand with plenty of picnic tables for cooking and gathering.

-Just outside the park there are plenty of dispersed and rustic locations along Salt Valley Road.
+Just outside of the park, there are plenty of dispersed and rustic locations along Salt Valley Road.

 Questions & Answers